postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-viewing_monitor_results.md

 [![monitors page](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-page.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-page.png)

-You can click a monitor to view more details about its performance and troubleshooting, such as:
+You can click a monitor to view more details about its performance and troubleshooting, such as the information in this table:

 | **Status** | The number of failed runs in the selected timeframe.
 A ‘Healthy’ status indicates there were no failures in any of the runs. |
 | **Average success rate** | The percent of successful runs out of the total runs in the timeframe.
 A run is successful only when all the tests pass during that run.
 You can also see a change in this value compared to the previous time period. |